Kattis/problem-package-format/spec/legacy-icpc.md

 ### Programs

-There are a number of different kinds of programs that may be provided in the problem package; submissions, input validators, output validators, and graders.
+There are a number of different kinds of programs that may be provided in the problem package; submissions, input validators, output validators.
 All programs are always represented by a single file or directory.
 In other words, if a program consists of several files, these must be provided in a single directory.
 The name of the program, for the purpose of referring to it within the package is the base name of the file or the name of the directory.